Md-Rasel-Uddin/Movie-Review-Classifier-using-IMDb-dataset/README.md

 Enter movie review: quit
 Exiting...

-📜 Scripts
+## 📜 Scripts

 DemoScript.py

-Interactive sentiment analysis using ML or DL.
+In this file, an Interactive sentiment analysis using ML or DL script is given.

-Key features:
+# Key features:

-Preloads model and vectorizer/tokenizer
+- Preloads model and vectorizer/tokenizer

-Interactive loop for multiple reviews
+- Interactive loop for multiple reviews

-Model can be changed after each review
+- Model can be changed after each review

-Shows both label and confidence score (for DL model)
+- Shows both label and confidence score (for DL model)

-📦 requirements.txt
+## 📦 requirements.txt

-datasets
+- datasets
-joblib
+- joblib

-🧠 Training Notes
+## 🧠 Training Notes
--ML model trained with Logistic Regression on TF-IDF features from movie reviews dataset -DL model is a fine-tuned distilbert-base-uncased on the same dataset for binary classification (POSITIVE, NEGATIVE)
+- ML model trained with Logistic Regression on TF-IDF features from movie reviews dataset
+- DL model is a fine-tuned distilbert-base-uncased on the same dataset for binary classification (POSITIVE, NEGATIVE)